Murder of Rocío Wanninkhof: Tony Alexander King

-Tony Alexander King was born Anthony Bromwich in 1967.
+Tony Alexander King was born Anthony Bromwich on 2 August 1967.
 He claimed he was physically abused by his older brother as a child.
-In 1986, when he was 19, he was sentenced to ten years in a detention center for young delinquents for the non-fatal strangulation and sexual assault of five women in the London district of Holloway.
+In 1986, when he was 19, he was sentenced to ten years in a detention centre for young delinquents for the non-fatal strangulation and sexual assault of five women in the London district of Holloway.
 King, who always attacked on Monday and Wednesday because he was with his fiancée on the other days, never penetrated his victims because he was sexually impotent.
 One victim was thrown against the pavement during the attack, resulting in the fracture of her nose and jaw.
 He was released in 1991 from HM Prison Grendon, where he had undergone therapy to 'address' his offending behaviour, after serving only half of his sentence.

 However, King was rearrested six months later for robbing a woman at gunpoint.
 King was then recluded in regular prison until 1996.
 Shortly after his release he changed his name, which is allowed to people convicted in cases of great public notoriety in the United Kingdom.
 The same year, King married Chilean-born Cecilia Matilde Pantoja when she was two months pregnant with their daughter, Sabrina.
 He told Pantoja that he had a criminal record for armed robbery, but claimed that he had been forced into it because of poverty.

 In August 1997, King threatened a Hungarian woman with a knife and attempted to rape her in Leatherhead railway station.
 The attack was recorded by a CCTV camera; after the film was broadcast on BBC One's Crimewatch on 2 September, Scotland Yard received numerous calls from viewers who identified the attacker as King.
 An order of arrest was issued the next day, but King and Pantoja had already fled to Málaga and found refuge in its large British expatriate community.
 Six months later, British police located King in Mijas, where he was working as a real estate agent, and requested him to return voluntarily to the UK.
-When he refused, they informed Spain's Ministry of the Interior of King's presence in Málaga, but this notice was labeled "low risk" and was not accompanied by a petition of arrest and extradition.
+When he refused, they informed Spain's Ministry of the Interior of King's presence in Málaga, but this notice was labelled "low risk" and was not accompanied by a petition of arrest and extradition.
 Hornos worked in King's firm as a maid, but they never interacted.